The Top Credit Cards to Have in 2017

 And if that’s not cool enough, the card is made out of metal which draws a lot of reactions!

-For those who want to earn travel rewards without paying an annual fee, the BankAmericard Travel Rewards® Credit Card is a great option.
-This card allows you to earn an unlimited 1.5 points per dollar spent on all purchases.
-Points are worth one cent each as statement credits towards recent travel spending.
+For those who want to earn travel rewards without paying an annual fee, the Discover it® Miles card is a great option.
+This card allows you to earn an unlimited 1.5 miles per dollar spent on all purchases.
+Miles are worth one cent each as statement credits towards recent travel spending or as cash back.

-Also, Bank of America customers who hold a checking or savings account can earn a 10% customer relationship bonus on their points earned.
-Bank of America Preferred Rewards clients can earn a 25% bonus on their points earned, or more.
-All Bank of America credit card customers also get free monthly FICO credit scores.
+Also, Discover credit card customers also get free monthly FICO credit scores.
 There’s no annual fee for this card and no foreign transaction fees.

 Barclaycard even opens up its books so that the cardholder community gets to see the financial performance of the card as a whole.
 The community also gets to vote on distributing rewards to cardholders or to charity.

 Discover it® Secured Credit Card: Best for People Who Want to Rebuild Credit While Earning Cash Back

 You have to hand it to Discover.
 A few years ago it offered lots of different credit cards.
 But then it suddenly replaced them all and started offering several flavors of one card, called Discover it®.